jisotalo/ads-client/README.md

 - Make sure you have updated the latest PLC software using *download*.
 It seems that online change isn't updating everything.
 - If you are using TwinCAT 2, see chapter [IMPORTANT: Things to know when using with TwinCAT 2](#important-things-to-know-when-using-with-twincat-2)

+### Having timeouts and/or 'mailbox is full' errors when sending lot's of ADS commands

+- The AMS router is capable of handling only limited number of requests in a certain time.
+- Other possible reason is that operating system TCP window is full because of large number of requests.

+Solution:
+- Use structs or arrays to send data in larger packets
+- Try raw/multi commands to decrease data usage

 # Documentation